 The examination committee may permit or deny confirmation of the candidate in the PhD program.
 The committee may recommend one or more conditions (e.g. additional course requirements) that the candidate must fulfill before being allowed to continue.
 In the event of a denial, the candidate may be re-examined within four months of the date of the first examination.
 Upon a second unsuccessful result, PhD enrolment will be terminated.

 Each candidate for the PhD and their thesis will be examined at a Departmental PhD Oral Examination upon receipt of a copy of the thesis (See "END GAME” – Summary Table for detailed information on the timeline.).
-The departmental examination committee normally consists of the supervisory committee and a Convenor, who is often the Associate Chair for Graduate Studies.
+The departmental examination committee normally consists of the supervisory committee.
+Typically student's supervisor convenes the exam but, if requested, another Convenor, for example the Associate Chair for Graduate Studies, can join the examination committee.
 The candidate should prepare a lucid 20-minute discussion of the thesis contributions.
 Then, committee members ask questions about the thesis work and the subject matter more generally.
 The purpose of the departmental exam is to be reasonably certain that the candidate will be successful at the SGS Final Oral Examination (see below).
 The role of the Convenor is to ensure that the examination is conducted in a manner that is completely fair to the candidate.
 After the examination, the Convenor will lead the discussion to obtain a consensus of the Committee as to whether or not the candidate may go forward to the SGS Final Oral Examination.
 Note that it is our general observation that candidates are very well informed about their research, by the time they have reached the Examinations stage, but less forthcoming about the more general questions.
 One common outcome of the departmental Exam is to suggest topics of study (or refresher) before the SGS defence.